tyson-swetnam/srer-wgew/cloudcompare/Point_Cloud_Alignment.md

 ### SfM

-The eBee used its own GPS for positioning the point cloud; without ground control the output cloud was over 30 meters lower than the ALS or TLS lidar point clouds.
+The eBee used onboard GPS for positioning the point cloud; without ground control the output cloud was over 30 meters lower than the ALS or TLS lidar point clouds.

-The eBee used WGS84 in Latitude and Longitude, while the other datasets use UTM. to change I used a PDAL pipeline reproject.json:
+eBee GPS used WGS84 in Latitude and Longitude, while the other datasets use UTM.
+To change I used a PDAL pipeline reproject.json:

 ```
 $ docker run -v ${PWD}:/data pdal/pdal:1.5 pdal pipeline /data/reprojection.json